amitkr1110199-dot/Amit-Kumar-/README.md

 # Amit-Kumar-
-This is my first code
+This is my first repository